grkrajewski/foodpairing-frontend/README.md

-Foodpairing application is the REST API.
-It was created all by my own during Kodilla Bootcamp - Java Developer Plus.
+Foodpairing application is the REST API, which was created all by my own.
+It is about making food compositions including chosen dish with something to drink. <br />

-It is the final, individual project, which summarize Kodilla Bootcamp.
-The final project wes realized without mentor support.
+Application contains of two layers:
+- the first one is the backend layer, which was created with Java 11,
+- the second one is the frontend layer performed with the usage of Vaadin framework.
+  Frontend part was created only to show main functionality and to support backend testing.
+  All endpoints were tested either with using Postman and with the help of frontend layer.
+  I constantly try to improve the application, leveraging the knowledge I still acquire from different courses.

 Application includes:
 - SOLID, DRY, YAGNI principles,